Overview

 Static-only (no origin)

-chirp freezewithout declaring any live blocks. - Output is byte-identical to pre-live-blocks Chirp (Invariant 1).
+chirp freezewithout declaring any live blocks. - A pure-static freeze with no live blocks produces byte-identical output to pre-live-blocks Chirp.

 Origin-only (no freeze)